Once upon a time, there was yakgwa, a noble and beloved treat, which contained the following basic ingredients:

 But today, yakgwa‘s image has drastically shifted:

 As globalization has turned previously existing orders upside-down, so did also yakgwa not escape the influence of modern developments.
 Judging from contemporary tastes, this dessert is hardly sweet at all.
-One can taste a note of honey or syrup, but the level of sweetness is quite low in comparison to modern desserts such as milk chocolate, icecream or cupcakes. 🍦 Perhaps due to mass-production, honey is no essential ingredient anymore, so some store-bought yakgwa can be found as vegan versions.
-Also, yakgwa are now more prized, when they are “embellished” with additional rice flour instead of containing 100% wheat flour.
+One can taste a note of honey or syrup, but the level of sweetness is quite low in comparison to modern desserts such as milk chocolate, ice cream or cupcakes. 🍫🍦🧁 Perhaps due to mass-production, honey is no essential ingredient anymore, so some store-bought yakgwa are actually vegan🌱.
+Also, yakgwa are now more prized when they are “embellished” with additional rice flour🍚 instead of containing 100% (cheaper) wheat flour.

 In fact, also its consumers have changed.
 Since most Koreans of the younger generation have grown up with foods that are automatically seasoned with sugar or corn syrup, they have a higher tolerance of sugar levels and prefer more intensely flavored desserts.